openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

  :width: 600
  :alt: The page on which you choose to take an exam with proctoring or without.

-If you choose to take the exam with proctoring, you are eligible for academic credit for this course.
-You are guided through steps to set up the proctoring software and take your exam.
+If you choose to take the exam with proctoring, you go through steps to set up the proctoring software and take your exam.
 If you decline to take the exam with proctoring, you take the exam as a regular exam, without proctoring and without a time limit.

 .. _Proceed With Proctored Exam: